Agent Task Tutorial¶

 - dataset preprocessing:

-examples/data_preprocess/gsm8k_tool.py - training script:
+recipes/gsm8k/data_preprocess/process_gsm8k_tool.py - training script:

-1. Prepare the Agent Dataset¶
+1. Prepare the Tool Dataset¶

 Generate the tool-augmented GSM8K dataset: